rohit0718/PRASP-Verbatim_SCDFXIBM/README.md

 Here are the following steps to train the AI model on your machine.
 1. Libraries required: Pytorch, Spacy, OpenCV, Numpy
 2. Clone the repository onto your local machine
+3. Navigate to the AI Model directory
+4. If you are using our pretrained model, head to [this link](https://drive.google.com/drive/folders/1qAMsgAvIeC-arU5z1E75jnE0g6D5zKe0) and copy the `saved_model` folder into this directory
-3. Navigate to the AI Model Folder in the repository on your local machine and run the following command on your terminal:
+5. Run the following command on your terminal:

 ```
 python train.py -t training_folder_path -v validation_folder_path -ml pretrained_model